Giulio Sanseverino

-Giulio Sanseverino (born 10 February 1994) is an Italian football midfielder.
-He currently plays for S.S.D.
-Città di Campobasso.
+Giulio Sanseverino (born 10 February 1994) is an Italian football midfielder who plays for Serie D club Paternò.

 Club career

 Sanseverino is a youth product of Palermo, and was promoted to the first team in the summer of 2012 after being called up by head coach Giuseppe Sannino to join the senior team pre-season camp.
 He stayed in the first team also under new head coach Gian Piero Gasperini, and made his professional Serie A debut on 6 January 2013, being featured as a starter in an away match against Parma.
 He was featured again on 12 May 2013, playing the final 10 minutes of a game against Fiorentina as a replacement to Alejandro Faurlín.

 After the team's relegation to Serie B, Sanseverino was permanently included in the first team squad for the 2013–2014 season.
 He made his league debut on 8 September 2013, playing the entirety of the game in a 3–0 win against Padova under new head coach Gennaro Gattuso.

 On 31 January 2014 Sanseverino left Palermo to go to Perugia on loan until June 2014.
-His Lega Pro Prima Divisione debut is against Barletta Calcio on 9 March 2014, playing the entirety of the game in a 3–0 win.
+His Lega Pro Prima Divisione debut is against Barletta on 9 March 2014, playing the entirety of the game in a 3–0 win.

 During the 2013–14 season he won the Lega Pro Prima Divisione with Perugia (eight first team appearances from January until June 2014).
 During the same season, he also won the Supercoppa di Lega di Prima Divisione with Perugia, playing in both the final matches.

 On 27 July 2014, Lega Pro club Savoia announced the permanent signing of Sanseverino from Palermo.